 I'm sure you've guessed it now!

-The secret ingredient which gives this filling it’s incredible rich fudginess is chickpeas (or garbanzo beans as you might know them)!
+The secret ingredient which gives this filling it's incredible rich fudginess is chickpeas (or garbanzo beans as you might know them)!
 You might be surprised by this and even perhaps have recoiled slightly when you read that but please trust me.
-This Healthy Raspberry Chocolate Fudge Tart does not taste of beans.
+This Healthy Fudgy Chocolate Raspberry Tart does not taste of beans.
 No-one will ever know except you.
 I promise!

 Traditional tarts like this are usually filled with a chocolate ganache type filling which is generally made from cream or coconut cream when it's a vegan recipe.
 In this recipe the chickpeas replace the cream.
 That saves a huge amount of calories, lowers the fat content and adds a heap of healthy protein.
 What with the lovely fresh raspberries and the heart healthy oats, this is a dessert that you can feel good about eating.

 It might look like it is complicated to make but this Healthy Fudgy Chocolate Raspberry Tart is actually really easy.
 To make the case you just need to blend up all the ingredients in a food processor then press into a tart tin.
 You don't even need to roll it out!
 Then it needs to be baked.
 The filling then gets blended up in a food processor and when the case is cool, spooned in and levelled out then topped with the raspberries.
 Then it just needs to set up in the fridge.
 This doesn't actually take very long.
 An hour or two at the most.
 Then you are all set for dessert heaven!